stevencombs/retrocombs.github.io/_posts/2016/2016-06-28-ten-things-about-pocket-chip.md

 ## Bonus tips from the Pocket C.H.I.P. community

+### WARNING TIPS

+Thanks to [senkun](https://bbs.nextthing.co/t/10-things-the-new-pocket-c-h-i-p-owner-should-know/5724/19?u=stevencombs) for these tips.

+> Don't peel off the plastic film off the super clicky buttons.
+The film holds the buttons in place.

+and

+> When charging, be careful when plugging and unplugging the micro USB plug.
+On some units the connector on the CHIP isn't soldered properly and may just get ripped off.

+I felt it important to add these two warnings so new owners have a good first experience and realize that these devices can be a bit fragile if not handled correctly.

+When my Pocket C.H.I.P. first arrived, I too wondered if I should peel off the keyboard plastic covering, but quickly decided against.
+New owners might consider doing this and this would not be good!

 ### Customize the home screen: (ejamer from the BBS)

 You can modify the default home screen icons and launcher.
 Use the visual instructions found at: